Facepunch/chippy-docs/docs/tutorials/sfx.md

 If the `pos` parameter is not specified, sounds will play at the player's position.

+## Built-in SFX

-### Custom SFX
+## Custom SFX

-While your plugin can trigger any of the built-in sfx, you can also create a new json file to define custom sounds.
+You can also create a new json file to define custom sounds.

 This is `sfx.json` from the **example** plugin.
 ```json